-Then . . .
+Then ...

 The action is effective 12 days from the date of the notice unless the action is appealed.
 In the event of appeal, services continue until the hearings officer gives a decision.
-The cost of providing services during this period is subject to recovery by the department from the client.
-Services to clients in Residential Care facilities are terminated five days after the hearings officer gives his decision.
+The cost of Services to clients in Residential Care facilities are terminated five days after the hearings officer gives his decision.